yulluone/E-Learning-Marketplace-LMS-Server/README.md

 I am building an E-Learning platform.
 I have always wanted to work on something to improve the education system in my country because I have always felt that its is lacking in some ways.
 Due to recent events namely the pandemic that caused a halt in physical studies, I felt that this would be the right project.
 I am learning from currently deployed e-learning platforms to see what works and I am going to try to improve and add functionalities so that my system works for institutions in my country.
 One of these functionalities is implenting payment systems that are most convenient in Kenya.

+This is the server-side.
+Frontend in different repo named edemy-server.
+#NOTE.
+Name not decided yet.
+Repo name is not the actual name of the platform.

 DEVELOPMENT.

 I decided am not going to overengineer this project because not everything has to be complicated and because I pride myself in simple and functional code.